chenglch/xcat-play/ansible/ipmitool-xcat/README.rst

 packages are built.
 If you use sshpass to connect to the hosts, make sure hosts key are added in the `known_hosts` file.

-Copy rpm dependencies which are needed to complie the openssl library into ``ansible/ipmitool-xcat/roles/ipmitool-xcat/files`` directory.(Only for sles)
+For SLES, development related RPMs are shipped with the SDK ISO.
+Ensure that the `zypper` repo files are confgiured to point to an SDK repo, or the build for SLES will not work.

 Example
 -------